Osagie-Godstand/og-online-store/README.md

 - 'make build' to build target
 - 'make run' to run target
 - 'make seed' to seed target
+- 'make docker' to build target api with docker
 - 'make test' to test target